abcorrea/powerlifted/README.md

 - `extensional`: Use the extensional representation where a state is a bitset where the ith-bit is true if the fact associated to it is true in this state.
-This representation requires the grounding of facts (but not of actions) which, right now, is performed in the search component.
+This representation requires the grounding of facts (but not of actions) which, right now, is performed in the search component. *Warning*: this options does not support all `HEURISTIC` options.

 ### Available `ADDITIONAL OPTIONS`:
+- `[--seed RANDOM SEED]`: Random seed for the random number generator.
 - `[--translator-output-file TRANSLATOR_FILE]`: Output of the intermediate representation to be parsed by the search component will be saved into `TRANSLATOR_FILE`.
 (Default: `output.lifted`)
+- `[--unit-cost]`: Use unit cost  (i.e., all costs are equal to 1) instead of the costs specified in the domain file.
 - `[--validate]`: Runs VAL after a plan is found to validate it.
 This requires [VAL](https://github.com/KCL-Planning/VAL) to be added as `validate` to the `PATH`.